 The most important benefit of reduced accessibility and the concomitant reframing of tobacco products will be decreased consumption.
 Reducing accessibility increases the cost to the smoker in terms of the time, effort, and money required to obtain tobacco from a vendor.
-The higher cost will serve as a deterrent to youth initiation and progression to regular use, since youth are among the most price-sensitive consumers.33 Occasional smokers, who by definition are less addicted than regular smokers, may be more motivated to quit given the increased cost.
-Restricting sales to designated outlets will also likely have a significant impact on heavily addicted smokers, since they traditionally purchase cigarettes from supermarkets, where they can buy larger quantities at lower prices.34 in lower prices due to the purchasing power and economies of scale that can be achieved.
+The higher cost will serve as a deterrent to youth initiation and progression to regular use, since youth are among the most price-sensitive consumers.33 Occasional smokers, who by definition are less addicted than regular smokers, may be more motivated to guit given the increased cost.
+Restricting sales to designated outlets will also likely have a significant impact on heavily addicted smokers, since they traditionally purchase cigarettes from supermarkets, where they can buy larger quantities at lower prices.34

+There are several potential downsides to this model.
+Research shows that a monopoly often results in lower prices due to the purchasing power and economies of scale that can be achieved.
 A lower pre-tax price does not have to translate into a lower retail price, however.
 With control over price setting under this system, the government could choose to benefit from a lower wholesale price by increasing taxes and yet maintaining the retail price or by setting minimum prices to ensure that the price paid by the consumer does not decline.